This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is appendicitis treated?

 - Medicines may be given to fight an infection or to manage pain.
 These medicines will be given in the hospital through an IV.

 - Drainage may be needed if your child develops an abscess after a burst appendix.
-To drain the abscess, your child's healthcare provider guides a tube through the skin and into the abscess.
+To drain the abscess, a tube is guided through the skin and into the abscess.
 Infected fluid drains through the tube.

 - An appendectomy is surgery to remove your child's appendix.
 The appendix may be removed through small incisions in your child's abdomen.
-If your appendix has burst, your child may need an open appendectomy.
+If your child's appendix has burst, he or she may need an open appendectomy.
 A single, larger incision is made to remove the appendix and clean out the abdomen.